McCarver Elementary School Special Housing Program

-- Evaluation: The Bill & Melinda Gates Foundation funds a third party evaluation that tracks an array of outcomes.
+- Third-Party Evaluation: The Bill & Melinda Gates Foundation funded a third party evaluation that tracks an array of outcomes.
 The evaluator is Geo Education & Research.
 Its evaluation reports are available below.
 From the beginnng of the pilot, THA and TPS determined that three years worth of data were necessary to judge the program design.
 The evaluator issued its third year's report in February 2015.
-Among other outcomes, it reports that school annual mobility rate declined from 107% prior to THA’s initiative down to 96% after the first year and down further to 74% after the third year.
+Among other outcomes, it reports that school annual mobility rate declined from 114% prior to THA’s intervention down to 96% after the first year and down further to 74% after the third year.
 The cohort children's reading scores increased 22% after the first year.
 In the second and third years, the cohort children sustained those gains, performing at the same level as all other children at the school.
-According to one measure, 61% of the cohort children read on grade level; by another measure 41% did so The mean earned income of the families has more than doubled since their entry into the program while the mean unearned income has remained essentially stable.
+According to one measure, 61% of the cohort children read on grade level; by another measure 41% did so The mean earned income of the cohort families has more than doubled since their entry into the program while the mean unearned income has remained essentially stable.
 About a third of the parents prospered notably, improving their education and training and significantly increasing their earnings.
 About a third of the parents made no progress, largely because of disability (primarily mental illness), drug or alcohol dependency, domestic violence or other trauma.
 About a third of the parents fell in the middle range of achievement.